marksto/clj-tg-bot-api/README.md

   The Telegram Bot API get web-scraped and parsed, the spec file gets formed, some of the "static" code gets recompiled

+- Does things on a right level of abstraction

+  Uses `martian` under the hood and leverages its full potential to enable the best feature set possible (pluggable HTTP clients, generative testing, recording and playing back responses in a VCR style, etc.)

 - Has no "moving parts" a.k.a.
 Bring Your Own HTTP client

   Building a request body in a manual way, making HTTP requests, etc. is notoriously laborious and hard to maintain and, moreover, often unnecessary (tests, immediate responses, etc.), so we postpone making actual request